Attentional Meta-learners for Few-shot Polythetic Classification: Introduction

-evaluates the function correctly.
-Figure \ref{fig:threshold_functions} illustrates the concept for 2-variable Boolean functions.
-Lacking a preferred feature basis, there is no difference between threshold functions that, strictly speaking, are polythetic, such as $\textup{OR}(x,y)$, and those that are monothetic in the strict sense, such as $\textup{AND}(x,y)$, as we can rotate into a basis where these functions are strictly-monothetic.
-As such, we can identify monothetic classifications with threshold functions and polythetic classifications with non-threshold functions, and compare their frequency.
-As the dimensionality increases, the number of Boolean functions grows double-exponentially ($2^{2^n}$), whereas the number of threshold functions grows exponentially ($2^{n^2}$), and therefore monothetic classifications represent a vanishingly small proportion of the total (see Appendix~\ref{app:threshold_functions}).
+Threshold functions are a related concept in Boolean algebra.
+A threshold function evaluates positively if a weighted sum of binary inputs crosses some threshold.
+Lacking a preferred feature basis, we can identify monothetic classifications with threshold functions, as threshold functions that are polythetic in one basis, such as logical $\textup{OR}(x,y)$, may be recast in a basis where they are monothetic e.g. binary $\textup{OR}(x,y)$ evaluates as the unary $\textup{MIN}(x+y, 1)$.
+We can compare the frequency of monothetic and polythetic classifications in this general case.
+The number of binary inputs of length $n$ is $2^n$ and the total number of Boolean functions is the number of binary labellings of these inputs, $2^{2^n}$, whereas the number of threshold functions grows only singly exponentially ($\leq2^{n^2}$), and therefore monothetic classifications represent a vanishingly small proportion of the total \cite{irmatov1993number,Gruzling2007LinearSO}.